"... REAP[ED] THE WHIRLWIND!"

 or a Shout-Out

-as simply recycling the line.
+as it is simply recycling the line.
 This isn't necessarily a bad thing

 Remember, it doesn't have to be a line of dialogue.
 It could also be a description of something, or always including an Expy

 , where the same line or quote is used by characters in a single work.